 Give adequate exercise.

-The ration should be adequate and balanced.
+The ratio should be adequate and balanced.

 Select cows with good feed capacity and appetite.